 - The Wallflowers – “The Difference” (with concert footage inside The Fillmore)

-True story: I’m in this music video (sort of)
+⭐️ True story: I’m in this music video (well, sort of)

 In March 1997, the Wallflowers filmed part of their concert at the historic venue, The Fillmore.
 Band frontman, Jakob Dylan, announced that the next single would be “The Difference” (from the album, Bringing Down the Horse) and that we’d all be on MTV!
 Here’s the scoop: it wasn’t done in one take!
 In fact, they played the song a total of five times!
 Each time, we were instructed to be enthusiastic: jump, dance, and wave our hands in the air.
 In other words, we had to rock out as cable camera rigs panned overhead.
 So as you watch the video, don’t blink or you’ll miss me: the split-second blurry spot wearing an orange sweater.
 That’s me – I promise!

-Speaking of which, the last song on my list is:
+Speaking of promise, the last song on my list is:

 - *NSYNC – “This I Promise You” (with views of Redwood trees, the Embarcadero, and the Bay Bridge)

-Another true story: I went to the movies with Justin Timberlake (sort of)
+⭐️ Another true story: I went to the movies with Justin Timberlake (well, sort of)